Matt-JL-Burton/Matt-JL-Burton/README.md

 Here is some stuff you might be instreted to know

 - 🔭 I’m currently working on .....
 HackerRank!
     when I'm not practising coding on my own projects Im doing challanges on hackerrank.
-So far I have only missed one day where I havent been coding on either github or hackerrank.
 See my hackerrank here https://www.hackerrank.com/mat37
 - 🌱 My languges; english, python, js, HTML, CSS, SQL and more to come
 - 📫 How to reach me: mslburton24@yahoo.com
-- 👻 snapchat : mburton394
 - ⚡ Fun fact: I co founded my first company at 16